 History

+Finger limes have been a valuable food source to Indigenous Australians for thousands of years and are known as ‘gulalung‘ by the Bundjalung nation of the Arakwal Australian Aboriginal people.
+The pearls were applied topically as an antiseptic and may accelerate wound healing.
 Much of the finger lime population was destroyed due to land clearing for farming by early European settlers.
 Isolated pockets in subtropical rainforests and private land still remain.

-Judy Viola of Judy Viola Citrus Nursery trialled 90 finger lime cultivars from 1989 and chose ten varieties.
+Judy Viola of Judy Viola Citrus Nursery trialled 90 finger lime cultivars in 1989 and chose ten varieties.
 Eight finger limes are registered with the Australian Cultivar Registration Authority which vary in size and shape.

 - Alstonville